pranavrajaram/lights-out/README.md

  - **RES.SALES**: Electricity consumption in the residential sector (megawatt-hour).
  - **RES.PERCEN**: Percentage of residential electricity consumption compared to the total electricity consumption in the state.
  - **RES.CUST.PCT**: Percent of residential customers served in the U.S. state.
+ - **RES.CUSTOMERS**: Annual number of customers served in the residential electricity sector of the U.S. state
  - **POPPCT_URBAN**: Percentage of the total population of the U.S. state represented by the urban population.
  - **POPDEN_URBAN**: Population density of the urban areas.
  - **POPULATION**: Population of the U.S. state in a year
+ - **TOTAL.CUSTOMERS**: Annual number of total customers served in the U.S. state

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning